Electric Vehicle Charging Load Forecasting: An Experimental Comparison of Machine Learning Methods: The Experimental Comparison Framework

 \subsection{Datasets and Preprocessing}

 This study utilizes four popular real-world datasets of EV charging sessions collected from different cities, namely, Palo Alto, Boulder, Dundee, and Perth \cite{b14}.
 Each dataset contains individual charging sessions, with varying duration, spatial coverage, granularity, and associated metadata.
 Table~\ref{tab:datasets} provides an overview of the dataset characteristics.
-To ensure consistency and comparability across the diverse datasets, a unified preprocessing pipeline has been developed and applied to all of them, as it is described in the paragraphs that follow.
+To ensure consistency and comparability across these diverse datasets, we develop and apply a unified preprocessing pipeline, as described below.

 Each dataset originally contained a mix of core and auxiliary fields.
 The columns retained across all cities included the start and end times of each charging session (merged from separate date and time fields when necessary), energy consumption in kWh per session, a station identifier, and a regional grouping field (e.g., ZIP code or site label).
 Auxiliary fields that were either irrelevant for forecasting or inconsistently available, such as port type, greenhouse gas emissions saved, session ID, and user ID, were excluded.